The Ultimate Guide To Geotextile Fabric

 Natural Fibers

 Natural fibers are composed of plant, animal, and mineral origins.
 A huge quantity of these fibers is available worldwide.
 The natural fibers have some properties to help manufacture geotextile.
 They are of high strength, high modulus, less breaking extension, and poor elasticity.
 Yarn and fabrics originating from natural fibers show a poor level of creep ability during application.
-Mineral fibers are .tense and low flexible that’s why mineral fibers do not apply to manufacturing geotextile as an industrial application.
+Mineral fibers are tense and low flexible that’s why mineral fibers do not apply to manufacturing geotextile as an industrial application.
 The important natural fibers which are used in manufacturing geotextile that are jute, sisal, flax, hemp, abaca, ramie, and coir.

 Synthetic Fibers